Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

 \subsection{Nullclines and bifurcations}

-The changes in the solution structure of one cisterna dynamical systems can be completely captured by \textit{saddle-node bifurcation}.
+The changes in the solution structure of one cisterna dynamical system can be captured completely by \textit{saddle-node bifurcations}.
 However, as the dimensionality of the system increases, other possibilities also arise.
 For instance, the stability of a fixed point might change via \textit{Hopf bifurcation}, and the system can admit closed orbit solutions \cite{strogatz}.

 Unlike the one-cisterna case, finding the root structure of high-dimensional systems requires quite advanced mathematical tools (see \textit{Intersection theory}\cite{fulton}, for instance), and we will rely on graphical and numerical techniques.
 In this regard, we plot the \textit{nullclines}, which are the curves of zero dynamics of different state variables in the state space.
 The intersections of these curves yield the system's fixed points, as all the rates of change are simultaneously zero at those locations.
-We draw the nullclines for the system Eqs.\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si} (or Eqs.\eqref{eq:retrograde1},\eqref{eq:retrograde2} in the main text) in Fig.\ref{fig:2cist_roots} and analyse how it changes as we vary the system parameters.
+We draw the nullclines for the system Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si} (or Eqs.\,\eqref{eq:retrograde1},\eqref{eq:retrograde2} in the main text) in Fig.\,\ref{fig:2cist_roots} and analyse how it changes as we vary the system parameters.